hhedlund/improved-google-analytics-alerts/README.md

 #### Step 5.
 Scheduling

-* Make sure to schedule the GA report and the Apps script in sequence to report has data when the script is running.
+* Make sure to schedule the GA report and the Apps script in sequence so that report has data when the script is running.